6G-SANDBOX/6G-Library/ocf/README.md

-# open5gs
+# OpenCAPIF (OCF)

+This component will deploy OpenCAPIF from ETSI.

-Helm Chart deploying a 5G SA Core inside a Kubernetes cluster More info in the official documentation: https://open5gs.org/open5gs/docs/
+Helm Chart deploying OpenCAPIF inside kubernetes cluster

+More info in the official documentation: https://ocf.etsi.org/documentation/latest/
-Template needs to have a non-Default CPU architecture, just like the MinIO